-Broadway: In the Heights (Tony nom.), Lombardi, Magic/Bird.
+Broadway: In the Heights (Tony nomination), Lombardi Magic/Bird.
 Off-Broadway: Hamilton (the Public; Drama Desk, Lortel and Obie Awards), In the Heights (Callaway Award, Drama Desk/OCC noms), Randy Newman's Faust and The Wiz (City Center), Broke-ology and When I Come to Die (LCT), Family Furniture (The Flea, Drama Desk nom), The Tutors (2ST Uptown).
-Other credits: Broke-ology (Williamstown), Once on This Island (Paper Mill) and In the Heights (national tour).
+Other credits: Broke-ology (Williamstown), Once on This Island (Paper Mill), In the Heights (National Tour).
 Co-creator/director of hip-hop improv group Freestyle Love Supreme.
 Martin E. Segal Award from Lincoln Center.
 Graduate of Wesleyan University.

 Orchestrations / Co-Arranger

-has won three Tonys and two Grammys for his work on Hamilton, Dear Evan Hansen, and In the Heights.
+Has won three Tonys and three Grammys for work on Hamilton, Dear Evan Hansen, and In the Heights.
 Select credits: Bring It On, Wicked, 9 to 5 (Drama Desk and Grammy nominations), Bat Boy, Godspell (2001 national tour), High Fidelity, Annie (2011 Broadway revival), Fly (Dallas Theater Center), Working (59E59), The Wiz (City Center), Legally Blonde.
-He is an Emmy-nominated composer for “Sesame Street.”
-Love to Mom, Dad, Little Sis and to his wife, Ileana.
+An Emmy-nominated composer for “Sesame Street.”
+Love to Mom, Dad, Little Sis, and to his wife, Ileana.

 Author of the book "Alexander Hamilton"

-is the prizewinning, best-selling author of seven volumes and the recipient of the 2015 National Humanities Medal.
-His first book, The House of Morgan, won the National Book Award; Washington: A Life won the Pulitzer Prize for biography; and Alexander Hamilton---the inspiration for the musical---won the American History Book Prize.
-A past president of PEN America, Chernow has received eight honorary doctorates.
+Prizewinning, best-selling author of seven volumes and the recipient of the 2015 National Humanities Medal.
+His first book, The House of Morgan, won the National Book Award; Washington: A Life won the Pulitzer Prize for biography; and Alexander Hamilton—the inspiration for the musical—won the American History Book Prize.
+A past president of PEN America, he has received eight honorary doctorates.
 He resides in Brooklyn, New York.

 Recent Broadway: Bright Star, It Shoulda Been You, Mothers and Sons, Rodgers and Hammerstein’s Cinderella (Tony nomination), The Performers, Magic/Bird.
 Off-Broadway: Dear Evan Hansen, The Landing (The Vineyard Theatre), Far From Heaven (Playwrights Horizons).
-Nevin is the Audio Consultant for Carnegie Hall’s Isaac Stern Auditorium.
+Audio Consultant for Carnegie Hall’s Isaac Stern Auditorium.

 Hair and Wig Design

-More than 75 Broadway/Off-Broadway shows including Hamilton; Beautiful: The Carole King Musical; Anastasia; Motown the Musical; A Gentleman’s Guide…; Six Degrees of Separation; Allegiance; On Your Feet!; Side Show; The Elephant Man; After Midnight; Bring It On; Newsies; Memphis; In the Heights; Jersey Boys; The Color Purple.
-Television: "The Wiz Live!"
-(Emmy Award Nomination).
+More than 75 Broadway/Off-Broadway shows including Hamilton; Beautiful: The Carole King Musical; Anastasia; Motown the Musical; A Gentleman’s Guide to Love and Murder; Six Degrees of Separation; Allegiance; On Your Feet!; Side Show; The Elephant Man; After Midnight; Bring It On; Newsies; Memphis; In the Heights; Jersey Boys; The Color Purple.
+Television: “The Wiz Live!”
+(Emmy Award nomination).

 Associate & Supervising Choreographer

-Drama Desk Award-winning Performer & Choreographer.
+Drama Desk Award–winning Performer & Choreographer.
 Original Broadway Companies: Hamilton, If/Then, Bring It On, In the Heights.
-Notable Off-Broadway: Hamilton, In the Heights, REPO!
-1st N’tl Tours: Bombay Dreams, Heights & BIO
+Off-Broadway: Hamilton, In the Heights, REPO!
+First National Tours: Bombay Dreams, In the Heights, Bring It On.